IGETheCoder/Strang/README.md

 If you're previous programming language used octothorpes for comments `#` , I urge you to get off Python.<br>`// or ELAN`

-## Conclusion

-The best language ever!
-You should use it for your everyday programming!
-Convince your boss to switch to Strang now!